WHAT IS WORKING CAPITAL?

 The method is applicable for financing MSME units up to Rs.5 crores and for others up to Rs.2 crores.

 - This method is very simple and easy to understand.

 - This method is very useful for ascertaining the working capital requirements of SSI trading in India

-Thus, the banks should adopt the simplified turnover method recommended by Nayak committee in respect of all SSI units for calculation of working capital limit.
+Thus, the banks should adopt the simplified turnover method recommended by the Nayak committee in respect of all SSI units for the calculation of the working capital limit.